 In 1971, a group of west coast mountaineers made a decision to do business differently, and they turned an unconventional retail model into a thriving business.
-MEC has changed considerably over time, but our grassroots foundation still holds up: make things happen, deal fairly, find strength in community, and inspire adventure.
+Although MEC has evolved over time, our grassroots foundation still holds up: make things happen, deal fairly, find strength in community, and inspire adventure.

 A startup idea

 In the late sixties and early seventies, climbing in Vancouver wasn’t yet mainstream and climbing gear was hard to find.
 If you wanted a rope or an ice axe, your best bet was to cross the border and gear up at REI in Seattle.

 The idea of making gear available in Canada surfaced on a trip to Mount Baker in 1970.
 A group of four climbers, socked in at the base of the glacier, had nothing to do but sit in the tent and talk.
 Through the weekend, the talk of opening a gear store crystalized into a commitment to start something like REI in Canada, a co-op with low mark-up, operating with democratic principles.

 “I had begun to see co-operative economics as a viable alternative to private ownership.” – Jim, MEC founding member

 Initially, they considered a structure that would have benefited the small group of founders.
 But ultimately, they decided the business would be a consumer co-operative with an unlimited number of equal membership shares, and that they would sell gear for rock climbing, mountaineering, ski mountaineering, and hiking.
 They decided to charge $5 for a membership share, and with this limited operating capital, people who wanted products would have to pay in advance and trust the Co-op to deliver.